mariorz/covid19-mx-time-series/README.md

 ### To Do
 * Get time series for previous days using other projects
-* Is there any way to get the death counts by province for the previous days?
+* Is there any way to get the death counts by state for the previous days?
-* Add coordinates for each state row
+* Add coordinates for each state